Blobfolio/blob-domain/README.md

 Whether or not a host is Unicode, like `☺.com`.
 Unicode hosts can cause problems with native PHP functions and databases, so might be a good thing to know.

-Note: The various `get_*()` functions will return an ASCII-fied version of a Unicode domain by default, like `xn--74h.com`.
+Note: The various `get_*()` functions will return an ASCIIfied version of a Unicode domain by default, like `xn--74h.com`.
 Passing `TRUE` will de-convert them back to the original Unicode.

 #### Arguments